top of page

 2016

-In February 2017, artist Laurus Myth debuted The Junction Keep in response to the rising numbers of pedestrian fatalities in San Francisco.
-She defines an intersection as a place or point where things join, but also as a space of creation and destruction.
+In 2016, artist Laurus Myth debuted The Junction Keep in response to the rising number of pedestrian fatalities in San Francisco.
+She defines an intersection as a place or point where things join and a space of creation and destruction.
 Approximately two-thirds of all pedestrian deaths occur after dark.
 Although the SFMTA has implemented many campaigns to promote safety, none of their projects mention the importance of well-lit pedestrian crossings at night.

 The Junction Keep is a mobile public sculpture that brings to attention the most deadly intersections in San Francisco.
-Designed to be mobile, and run off the grid, a portable battery pack powers the LEDs, while the “Junction Keepers” unfold the sculpture.
-Similar to a cascading fan, it extends as they proceed through the crosswalk.
+Designed to be mobile and run off the grid, a portable battery pack powers the LEDs while the “Junction Keepers” unfold the sculpture.
+Like a cascading fan, it extends as they proceed through the crosswalk.
 While the artists walk, they spark conversation with other pedestrians and offer an informative brochure with tips for pedestrian safety.
-By moving across heavily trafficked areas, The Junction Keep aims to raise safety awareness about the dangers of pedestrian crossing zones to walkers, bikers and motorists.
+By moving across heavily trafficked areas; The Junction Keep aims to raise safety awareness about the dangers of pedestrian crossing zones to walkers, bikers, and motorists.

 For future locations and dates, follow on Instagram @JunctionKeepers #thejuntctionkeep